maihd/lite/README.md

 And importantly, this fork use LuaJIT, some plugins must be port (table.unpack -> unpack), and FFI is not disabled, use at your risk.
 The *simple* will be keep in the interfaces, *implementation* will be seperated into two categories: *simple* and *optimized*.
 This editor don't and won't support C++ editting.
 For C++, I will use full IDE for the jobs.

-Production ready Lite forks:
+Production ready Lite forks (recommended):
 - Lite XL Editor: https://lite-xl.com/
 - Pragtical Editor: https://pragtical.dev/

 ## Changes
-- Use LuaJIT-2.1.0-beta3 instead of Lua 5.2
+- Use LuaJIT-2.1.0-beta3 instead of Lua 5.2.
-- Check directory changed based on last write time instead of file diffs
+- Check directory changed based on last write time instead of file diffs.
-- Add premake5 to generate Visual Studio project, for debugging purpose
+- Add premake5 to generate Visual Studio project, for debugging purpose.
-- Add clang build script on Windows
+- Add clang build script on Windows.
 - Display MessageBox when app failed to launch.
 - Add clang-format.
 - Skip opening binary file.